dqthebt24/CryptoSystem/README.md

 ## Basic setup

-RSA does things with primes which are iteger numbers.
-To increase the security of the system, one easy step we can do is increase the size of integer.
-For RSA 2048 bits, `p, q` are 1024 bits integers then `p*q` is nearly 2048 bits.
+RSA does things with primes which are integer numbers.
+To increase the security of the system, one easy step we can do is increase the size of an integer.
+For RSA 2048 bits, `p,q` are 1024 bits integers then `p*q` is nearly 2048 bits.
 The most important thing is how to represent a very large integer like 1024 or 2048 bits.
-The first way we can think about is write a **BigInt** class, with C++, we can overload operators like +, -, \*, /, etc. The second way is easier, this is also the way this repo implemented, that is using a library.
-The library is used here is Boost.
-Next session will show how to represent a very big number by Boost::multiprecision.
+The first way we can think about is to write a BigInt class, with C++, we can overload operators like +, -, \*, /, etc. The second way is easier, this is also the way this repo implemented, that is using a library.
+The library used here is Boost.
+The next session will show how to represent a very big number by Boost::multiprecision.

 ### Big number data type
 ### Mod calculation